mapattacker/computer-vision-python/docs/install.md

 ## OpenCV

-Using ``pip install opencv-python`` installs the official version of cv2.
+Using `pip install opencv-python` installs the official version of cv2.
 However, there are some contribution libraries which are missing because of certain issues;
-to install a complete package, use ``pip install opencv-contrib-python`` instead.
+to install a complete package, use `pip install opencv-contrib-python` instead.

+## EfficientNet

+`pip install efficientnet`